argovis/argovis_deployment/README.md

    - GitHub: https://github.com/argovis/datapages
    - Docker Hub: https://hub.docker.com/repository/docker/argovis/datapages

-Also, this chart assumes there exists a PVC called `mongoback`, which contains everything from `/data/db` in the mongo container.
+Also, this chart assumes there exists the following objects in the cluster:

+ - a PVC called `mongoback`, which contains everything from `/data/db` in the mongo container.
+ - a secret called `apitoken`, which contains a key `token` that will be used as an API token.
+This token must be present and active in mongodb.

 When any of the underlying base images change, or anything about the orchestration structure changes, follow the procedures below to increment the release on the OKD cluster: